The 7 Best National Down Payment Assistance Programs for Buyers

 You’re dreaming of buying a home, and you’ve already got your paint swatches and furniture all picked out.
 The only problem?
 You’re not sure you have enough funds for a down payment.
 Is there such a thing as down payment grants?

 There are a lot of misconceptions around down payments that prevent would-be buyers from getting in the game.
-For example, almost half of Americans believe you need to put 15%-20% down on a home (not true!), when in reality, the typical down payment for first-time buyers is just 8%.
+Most Americans believe you need to put 15%-20% down on a home (not true!), when in reality, the typical down payment for first-time buyers is just 8%.

 What’s down payment assistance, or a down payment grant?